ImplementsLegend/VaultJewelPurposer/README.md

 6. click hammer to apply jewels
 7. take back your tool

-### Cutting and recycling
+### Cutting

 !!
-RIGHT NOW, THIS IGNORES JEWELER EXPERTISE AND NEITHER PRODUCES NOR CONSUMES ANY RESOURCES.
-Because of that, these features should be disabled by default, enable with gamerules vaultJpAllowCutting and vaultJpAllowRecycling \
+RIGHT NOW, THIS IGNORES JEWELER EXPERTISE AND DOES NOT CONSUME ANY RESOURCES.
+Because of that, this feature should be disabled by default, enable with gamerule vaultJpAllowCutting \
 \
-Jewel purposer can automatically cut and recycle jewels. \
+Jewel purposer can automatically cut jewels. \
-All jewels below "Usefulness limit" for **all** purposes will be recycled. \
 All jewels with unspent free cuts will be cut.

+### Exporting

+Jewels below Dump limit will be automatically dumped into container below, this allows you to process unwanted jewels.
+(But make sure you don't accidentally destroy good jewels when adjusting other values)